 One downside of living in Java, however, is that residents on average have to contend with a long commute, spending on average 31.16 minutes every day commuting to work.

-The percentage of people in Java with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.60% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Java is quite a bit lower than the national average among all cities of 21.84%: just 10.60% of people here over 25 have a bachelor's degree or an advanced degree.

 Java is an extremely ethnically-diverse town.
 The people who call Java home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Java residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Java include English, Irish, African, Scots-Irish, and Italian.